Last Updated on December 19, 2018 by Dave Schoenbeck

 As an executive, business coach, and entrepreneur, I have spent my long career influencing and leading teams of incredibly talented business people.
-I have learned many painful lessons from my multiple mistakes and stumbles and I have also been blessed with some amazing successes.
+I have learned many painful lessons from my multiple mistakes and stumbles and have been blessed with fantastic successes.

-I’ve written a series of 2 articles to give you a quick summary of what I’ve learned and what I know to be true for those who are starting their career.
+I’ve written two articles summarizing what I’ve learned and what I know to be true for those starting their careers.

-Give these ideas consideration as you test and refine your leadership style.
+Please consider these ideas as you test and refine your leadership style.

-In order to achieve great results, you have to do the little things really well.
+To achieve great results, you have to do the little things well.

-All of us want to throw the Hail Mary pass instead of be responsible for repetitious blocking and tackling.
-It’s certainly more fun to create glamorous high-profile strategies than the boring details.
+We all want to throw the Hail Mary pass instead of being responsible for repetitious blocking and tackling.
+Creating glamorous, high-profile strategies is more fun than the boring details.
 However, better execution always trumps strategy.
 General George Patton said:

-I have seen this hundreds of times and the best way to leverage results is to work on repeatable high quality processes and have an unrelenting focus on implementation.
+I have seen this hundreds of times, and the best way to leverage results is to work on repeatable, high-quality processes and remain unrelentingly focused on implementation.

 You must own your development.

-Most people starting their career believe that their company and boss will be fully invested in their development.
+Most people starting their career believe their company and boss will fully invest in their development.
 The truth is… that’s often not the case.
-It’s important for you to identify what you need to learn and encourage your boss to help you develop a specific written plan that you can implement.
+You need to identify what you need to learn and encourage your boss to help you develop a specific written plan that you can implement.

-I believe that we all need to always be willing to invest in ourselves by reading, attending conferences, taking classes, and so on.
+We must always be willing to invest in ourselves by reading, attending conferences, taking classes, etc.

-Malcolm Gladwell taught us about the 10,000 hour rule.
+Malcolm Gladwell taught us about the 10,000-hour rule.
 Essentially, it states that it will take you 10,000 hours of deliberate practice to be world-class in any field.
-Mr. Gladwell was right: It takes lots of practice and repetitions to fully develop your management style.
+Mr. Gladwell was right: It takes lots of trial and repetition to develop your management style fully.

 Learn how to handle conflict now.

-When starting your career, it will be tempting to avoid confrontations, disagreements, and difficult corrective conversations.
-Managers and leaders need to be ready to engage with the right style and the right words at a moment’s notice without thinking.
-You must practice beforehand.
+When starting your career, it can be tempting to avoid confrontations, disagreements, and difficult corrective conversations.
+Managers and leaders must be ready to engage with the right style and words without thinking at a moment’s notice.
+It would be best to practice beforehand.

 Embrace the 5 functions of management.